rhansen/node-sqlite3-wiki/Building-on-Windows.md

 Type:

-    npm install sqlite
+    npm install sqlite --build-from-source

 Or download the git repo and inside the repo type:

-    npm install
+    npm install --build-from-source

-TIP: to avoid full recompiles you can install `node-gyp` globally and just do:

-    node-gyp configure build
+Note: `--build-from-source` is an option understood by https://github.com/mapbox/node-pre-gyp and it triggers a source compile instead of installation from pre-compiled binaries.

 ## 5. Troubleshooting